OSInside/kiwi/doc/source/overview/workflow.rst

   This variable tells a live iso image which filesystem should be used to store data on the persistent write partition.

+``rd.live.cowfile.mbsize``
+  This variable tells a live iso image the size of the cowfile in MB.
+  When using tools like `live-grub-stick` the live iso will be copied as a file on the target device and a grub loopback setup is created there to boot the live system from file.
+In such a case the persistent write setup, which usually creates an extra write partition on the target, will fail in almost all cases because the target has no free and unpartitioned space available.
+  Because of that a cow file(live_system.cow) instead of a partition is created.
+The cow file will be created in the same directory the live iso image file was read from by grub and takes the configured size or the default size of 500MB.

 ``rd.live.dir``
   This variable tells a live iso image the directory which contains the live OS root directory.
 Defaults to `LiveOS`